gvwilson/sdxpy/en/src/tester/index.md

     (i.e, how many parameters of what type it needs in what order) or

-2.  the function uses `*args*` or `**kwargs` to capture any number of "extra" arguments.
+2.  the function uses `*args*` or `**kwargs` to capture "extra" arguments.

 To keep things simple,
-most testing frameworks require unit test functions to take no parameters so that they can be called as `test()`.
+most unit testing frameworks require test functions to take no parameters so that they can be called as `test()`.

 </div>

 ## Going Further {: #tester-further}

-The next step is to get our tool to tell us which tests have passed or failed and to use test functions' docstrings to control which tests are run.
-The key to doing both is the fact that functions can have attributes just like any other object in Python.
+Since functions are objects,
+they can have attributes.
 The function `dir` (short for "directory") returns a list of those attributes' names:

 [% inc pat="func_dir.*" fill="py out" %]

-Most programmers never need to use most of these, but `__doc__` holds the function's [%g docstring "docstring" %] and `__name__` holds its original name:
+Most programmers never need to use most of these, but `__name__` holds the function's original name and `__doc__` holds its [%g docstring "docstring" %]:

 [% inc file="func_attr.py" keep="print" %]
 [% inc file="func_attr.out" %]

-We can print each function's name when reporting problems, but we can also embed instructions for the test framework in them.
-For example,
+We can modify our test runner to use this for reporting tests' results using the function's `__name__` attribute instead of the key in the `globals` dictionary:

+[% inc file="with_name.py" keep="run" %]
+[% inc file="with_name.out" %]

+More usefully,
-we could decide that the string `"test:skip"` means "skip this test", while `"test:fail"` means "we expect this test to fail".
+we can say that if a test function's docstring contains the string `"test:skip"` then we should skip the test, while `"test:fail"` means we expect this test to fail.
 Let's rewrite our tests to show this off:

 [% inc file="docstring.py" keep="tests" %]